Welcome to education

 This section is divided into two parts.

 If you're unsure what cryptocurrency and NFTs actually are - or want a clear explanation to share with someone from a less technical background - we recommend starting here.
-It's a concise, plain-language overview.
+It's a concise (as much as it can be), plain-language overview.

 The Technical Stuff